chandanhpcic/docs/source/manual/dynamic_routing.rst

 routing helps a lot in this case to provide a proper path for packets to travel, but these nodes themselved might need to be configured more resilient to prevent single points of failures on the edges of your network.

-In OPNsense high availability and failover is organised around :doc:`carp <hacarp>`, which makes it a logical choice to combine both technologies here as well.
+In Reticen8 high availability and failover is organised around :doc:`carp <hacarp>`, which makes it a logical choice to combine both technologies here as well.

 A couple of different strategies are supported to combine both technologies, ranging from disable the daemon when in carp mode